-Collaboration has been central to the continuous improvement of curriculum and instructional services.
-The collaborative effort included educators, pastors, missionaries, business leaders, and specialists in curriculum, accreditation, and technology from diverse backgrounds and countries.
-This collaborative effort developed a culture of listening, learning, and appreciation for the varied gifts, perspectives, and callings God places within His people.
+Collaboration was central to the continuous improvement of curriculum and instructional services.
+The collaborative efforts included educators, pastors, missionaries, business leaders, and specialists in curriculum, accreditation, and technology from diverse backgrounds and countries.
+This collaborative effort lasting relationships through a culture of listening, learning, and appreciation for the varied gifts, perspectives, and God-given callings.

-Through the years, Shiloh University has had a good history of student satisfaction and degree completions.
-The school, however, has been unable to sustain sufficient growth to maintain the integrity of future operations.
-In addition, there are currently many great online and affordable seminary programs available to students, and some with tremendous world-wide outreaches.
-So, in 2021, the University leadership agreed to begin the process of closing down its accredited seminary degree programs.
-We anticipate the seminary programs will be completely closed before the end of 2023, when the last of our University students graduate (for more information, see our Academics tab).
+Through the years, Shiloh University fostered a history of faculty loyalty and student satisfaction.
+The school, however, was unable to sustain sufficient growth to maintain the quality and integrity of future operations.
+In addition, a great many other online and affordable seminary programs had become available to students, and some with tremendous world-wide outreaches.
+So, in 2021, the University leadership agreed to begin the process of closing its accredited seminary degree programs.
+As of December 31, 2023, Shiloh University’s academic programs officially closed.